Débroussaillement (for property owners)

 According to the ‘code forestier’ and ‘arrêté prefectoral’ of 18/13/2004, if you are the owner of land which is less than 200 metres from woodland, brush land or moors, it is your legal responsibility to limit fire risk by clearing and cutting back all undergrowth within 50 metres of your property.

-This should be completed by the end of April, after which the ONF (Forestry Commission) can and will start imposing fines on everyone who has not cleaned and strimmed around their properties.
+This should really be completed, or at least started, by the end of April, after which the ONF (Forestry Commission) can start imposing fines on everyone who has not cleaned and strimmed around their properties.

 The land should really be ‘débroussaillé’ or cut away as follows: